Philip Johnson: Postmodern period (1980–1990)

-The new building for the Hines College of Architecture (1985) of the University of Houston paid homage to forms drawn from earlier periods of architectural history, using modern materials, construction methods and scale.
+The new building for the Hines College of Architecture (1985) of the University of Houston paid homage to forms drawn from earlier periods of architectural history, using modern materials, construction methods, and scale.
 The facade of the Hines building resembles, on a larger scale, the neoclassic facades of the French architect Claude Nicolas Ledoux.

-400 West Market (1993), in Louisville, Kentucky is a thirty-five story office tower built of reinforced concrete rather than the typical steel.
+400 West Market (1993) in Louisville, Kentucky, is a 35-story office tower built of reinforced concrete rather than the typical steel.
 It is topped by a concrete cupola, a vestige of the building's original owner and builder, Capital Holding.

-In 1986, Johnson and Burgee had moved their offices into one of their new buildings, the Lipstick Building, the popular name of the elliptical skyscraper they built at 885 Third Avenue in New York, and given its nickname because of its resemblance to the color and shape of a stick of lipstick.
+In 1986, Johnson and Burgee moved their offices into one of their new buildings, the elliptical Lipstick Building at 885 Third Avenue in New York, nicknamed because of its resemblance to the color and shape of a stick of lipstick.
 A feud was beginning between the two architects, with Burgee demanding greater recognition.

 As their business flourished and number of clients grew, the feud between Burgee and Johnson continued to grow.
 In 1988, the firm's name was changed to John Burgee Architects with Johnson as the "design consultant".
 In 1991, Johnson responded by establishing his own firm.
-The feud ended badly for Burgee; he was saddled with all of the debts of the firm, while Johnson no longer had any responsibility.
-Burgees was eventually forced to declare bankruptcy, and to retire, while Johnson continued to get commissions.
+The feud ended badly for Burgee; he was saddled with all of the firm's debts, while Johnson no longer had any responsibility.
+Burgee was eventually forced to declare bankruptcy and to retire, while Johnson continued to get commissions.